All Episodes

 You bet.

-There was kindergarten, don't forget now.
+That was kindergarten, don't forget.

-She come home and you saw her getting fatter.
+Now, this guy's kindergarten was feeding his daughters when she came home and you saw her getting fatter.

-I I'm so I I'm so in awe by that call.
+I'm so in awe by that call.

-I I can't even comment.
+I can't even comment.

 It's just profound to me that someone could actually think a child could eat enough calories in that window from a school and then not have any contribution elsewhere from home and what they're eating when they're not at school.

-I I'm just I'm just dumbfounded by the whole thing.
+I'm just dumbfounded by the whole thing.

-But I go around with this with my own children who go to school and they're not allowed to buy because we're an educated society, and anybody all of us who are educated, we know the food there is poor.
+But I go around with this with my own children who go to school and they're not allowed to buy because we're an educated society and anybody, all of us who are educated, we know the food there is poor.

 It's nutritionally empty.

-And I don't understand why don't we just eliminate the program.
+And I don't understand why don't we just eliminate the program?

-Can we save money for the schools or the kids would starve.
+Can we save money for the schools?

 There's nobody else to feed them.